-Promenade General Notes about Section: There are non-severe cracks throughout the promenade section.
-Historic repairs which have been carried out are in mixed condition.
-Patches of abrasion were also seen.
-There is a significant loss of sealant between many of the panels.

-Rear Wave Wall back from the seaw damage and no app along with the displa General Notes about Section: Recurve concrete wall approximately 1.25m high and 300mm thick, set back from the seawall behind the promenade.
-In general this section is good to fair with limited surface damage and no apparent significant structural damage.
-There are a series of cracks in various sections, along with the displacement of a number of sections.
-There is also moderate loss or damage to the sealant of the joints between many of the sections.
+sections, along with • ctural damage.
+There a number of sections a fixed of the sections.

 Section C

-Defence Element Rating of Panels I T 1
+Rating of Panels

-Delende Liement Very Good Good Fair Poor Very Poor
+Defence Element Very Good Good Fair Poor Very Poor

-Seawall (59) - 59 - -
+Seawall (59) - 59

-Promenade (34) - 18 16 -) -
+Promenade (34) - 18 16 - -

 Rear Wave Wall (34) - 32 2 - -

-General notes about Section and Recon nmended Repairs to Improve Condition
+General notes about Section and Recon nmended Repairs to Improve Condition 1 l .

-Promenade Rear Wave Wall General Notes about in mixed condition was sealant between ma generally located in the centre of the panel.
+Seawall through, generally lo evidence of structur is in good condition.
+General Notes about Section: There are a number of panels which have vertical cracks running through, generally located in the centre of the panel.
 However, these cracks are minor and there is no evidence of structural movement.
 Sealant is missing from joints on the front face of the wall.
 All of wall is in good condition.
 One flap valve was observed, half buried by beach material.
-General Notes about Section: There are minor cracks throughout the whole promenade.
-Historic repairs in mixed condition were observed.
-Patches of abrasion were observed.
-There is a significant loss of sealant between many of the panels.
-General Notes about Section: Recurve concrete wall approximately 1.25m high and 300mm thick, set back from the seawall behind the promenade.
-In general this section is good to fair with limited surface

-Section D damage and no apparent significant structural damage.
-There are a series of cracks in various sections, along with the displacement of a number of sections.
-There is also moderate loss or damage to the sealant and joint between many of the sections.
+Promenade repairs in mixed con minor cracks through I. Patches of abrasior els. •

+Rear Wave Wall back from the seaw damage and no app sections, along with all behind the promer parent significant struc oncrete wall approxinnade.
+In general this structural damage.
+There a number of sections the sections. section is good to fair are a series of crack with limited surface s in various

+Section D

-Defence Element Rating of Panels I I l., 5
+Rating of Panels

-0 " " " " Very Good Good Fair Poor Very Poor
+Defence Element Very Good Good Fair Poor Very Poor

 Seawall (1) - 1 - - -

-Promenade (1) 1 - - -
+Promenade (1) - 1 - - -

-General notes about Section and Recommended Repairs to Improve Condition Seawall General Notes about Section: Section D1 is formed of 3 panels.
-Joints have been repaired with mortar, appears to be recent.
-There is a minor vertical crack in middle panel.
-Superficial abrasion throughout.
+General notes about Section and Recon nmended Repairs to Improve Condition l

+Seawall 1 is formed of 3 panel ertical crack in middle

-Promenade General Notes about Section: There are minor cracks in the promenade and a repair patch is observed.
+Promenade General Notes about observed.
+It Section: There are minor cracks in the p romenade and a repa air patch is

 Section E

-Defence Element Rating of Panels
+Rating of Panels

-Very Good Good Fair Poor Very Poor
+Defence Element Very Good Good Fair Poor Very Poor

-Seawall (46) - - 46 - - 7
+Seawall (46) - - 46 - -

+Dromanada (46) 14 25 7

-Promenade (46) - 14 25 7
+Promenade (46) 14 25 7 -

-Rear Wave Wall (46) - 42 4 - -